-We operate leading specialty property and casualty and mortgage insurance businesses across a wide range of geographies and products, providing meaningful diversification and earnings stability.
-In all, 90% of our total net premiums written in 2022 were from our property and
+We operate leading specialty property and casualty and mortgage insurance businesses across a range of geographical locations and product offerings, providing meaningful diversification and earnings stability.
+In all, 92% of our total net premiums written in 2023 were from our property and casualty business, while 8% originated from our mortgage insurance business.
+For a detailed allocation of our net written premiums, refer to the accompanying graph below.